Cheapest car insurance in Pennsylvania for a bad driving record

 Cheapest car insurance in Pennsylvania by city

-York has the cheapest car insurance rates in Pennsylvania at $2,687 per year.
-But the most expensive city is Philadelphia with rates of $4,521 per year.
+York has the cheapest car insurance rates in Pennsylvania, averaging $2,687 a year.
+However, the most expensive city is Philadelphia, with average insurance rates of $4,521 annually.

 CityAverage annual premium for clean recordAnnual premium for high-risk driver